KDT2006/PeerStore/README.md

-# foreverstore-go
+# PeerStore

 ## Description
-**foreverstore-go** is a fully distributed storage system built in Go, leveraging a custom peer-to-peer (P2P) library implemented over TCP.
+**PeerStore** is a fully distributed storage system built in Go, leveraging a custom peer-to-peer (P2P) library implemented over TCP.
 This project facilitates secure and efficient storage, retrieval, and deletion(TODO) of files within a decentralized network, with built-in encryption for data protection.

 ## Features
 - **Distributed Storage**: Files are stored across multiple nodes in a peer-to-peer network, ensuring redundancy and availability.